Skip to main content

 Written by María Isabel Zuleta Zapata

-Note: Exporting a SCORM/xAPI package is available for all plans except Free, and every time a new package is exported, you will see the time stamp of the latest download.
+Every time a new package is exported, you will see the time stamp of the latest download.

 With the introduction of Dynamic SCORM, you now have two publishing options from which you can choose: